rasika2012/openchoreo/docs/install-guide.md

 ## Optional: Observe logs in the OpenChoreo setup

-Once you have setup OpenChoreo and deployed applications, you could use the observability logs feature or OpenChoreo to explore the setup.
+Once you have setup OpenChoreo, you could use the observability logs feature in OpenChoreo to explore the setup.

 You can follow the [Observability Logs guide](observability-logging.md) for this purpose.